 We offer a flexible options system in which girls study either three or four A levels as two-year courses in the sixth form.
 In February of U5 girls are asked to select three or four subjects (or four or five if further mathematics is included) and one reserve from the list below:

 *A2 subject only

-Providing requests are submitted by 11th February 2013 we aim to make it possible for girls to study their chosen subjects.
-However, the availability of all AS subjects cannot be guaranteed and it may be necessary to implement the reserve choice in some cases.
-Your subject choices must be submitted on a form signed by your parents.
-It may be possible to change your choices after 11th February 2013 but this will be subject to their availability within the timetable.
+Providing requests are submitted by 5th February 2018 we aim to make it possible for girls to study their chosen subjects.
+However, the availability of all subjects cannot be guaranteed, and it may be necessary to implement the reserve choice in some cases.
+Subject choices must be submitted on a form signed by parents.
+It may be possible to change subject choices after 5th February 2018, however this will be dependent on their availability within the timetable.

-Lower-sixth girls must also complete two double-lesson sessions of sport/PE per week, and upper-sixth girls, one double-lesson session.
+Lower sixth girls must also complete two double-lesson sessions of sport/PE per week, and upper sixth girls, one double-lesson session.